 that we found less variation in scores for reliability than for the other

-To compare prices, our shoppers made a number of calls to each store that was evaluated
+To compare prices, our mystery shoppers called each store that was evaluated

-in our last full, published article and, without revealing
+in our last full, published article several times and, without revealing

-their affiliation with CHECKBOOK, attempted to obtain prices for 23 items.
+their affiliation with CHECKBOOK, requested prices for 27 items.

-We used those prices to calculate each stores price index score,
+We used those prices to calculate each stores price comparison score,

 reported on our Ratings Tables.
-Our price index scores are intended to show how
+Our price comparison scores show how

-a stores prices compared to the average prices at all surveyed stores for
+a stores prices compare to the average prices at all surveyed stores for

 the same mix of items.
-The price index scores are calculated so that
+The price comparison scores are calculated so that

-10 percent above average; a score of $90 about 10 percent below average.
+percent above average, and a score of $90 about 10 percent below average.

 the prices at several sample stores and calculated the chains price comparison